prasannavl/mchain/README.md

 }
 ```

 That's about it.
 It's even simpler than the very neat `alice` package.
 However, the HttpChain provides no `Append`, `Extend` like methods.
 They are cleanly separated into a builder - `HttpChainBuilder`, that provides all the composition.
-So, now the `Middlewares` field is public, and `HttpChain` can be transparently passed around, cloned, extended at will.
+So, now the `Middlewares` field is public, and `HttpChain` can be transparently passed around, cloned, extended at will just using slicing primitives.

 ## mchain middlewares